STATEMENT OF INTEGRITY

 When you submit your film to the Ann Arbor Film Festival, it becomes part of a robust screening and selection process.
 At least two screeners—and up to six—will review your work and give it serious consideration for potential inclusion in the festival.

-If chosen for the festival, your film will be will be considered for $20,000 in cash and in-kind juried festival awards.
+If chosen for the festival, your film will be in consideration for $20,000 in cash and in-kind juried festival awards.

-In addition, the AAFF is one of a handful of festivals in North America to be recognized as a qualifying film festival for the short film category of the Academy of Motion Picture Arts and Sciences.
+In addition, the AAFF is one of a handful of festivals in North America that is a qualifying film festival for the short film category of the Academy of Motion Picture Arts and Sciences.
 A short film that wins one of the following awards at the AAFF becomes eligible:

 • Ken Burns Award for Best of the Festival